dhellmann/pymotw/PyMOTW/inspect/index.rst

     :synopsis: Inspect live objects

 :Purpose:
-    The inspect module provides a variety of functions for introspecting on live objects and their source code.
+    The inspect module provides functions for introspecting on live objects and their source code.
 :Python Version: added in 2.1, with updates in 2.3 and 2.5

 The inspect module provides functions for learning about live objects,